The Beauty of Aging

 Dye it.
 Lift it.
 Inject it.
 Laser it.
 Smooth it.
 Freeze it in time.

-Invisible aging
+invisible aging

 When we let life soften our sharp edges — or sharpen our soft ones

-When years of experiences bring awareness of who we are… when we lean in
+When years of experiences bring awareness of who we are… when we lean in to that

 To me, invisible aging also means taking everything less seriously